inflection-templates/order-management-service/docs/setup.md

 3. Make modifications to the values of the variables as per your need.
 4. For MySQL database, please install pymysl using `$ pip install pymysql`.
 5. For PostgreSQL database, please install psycopg2 using `$ pip install psycopg2`.
-6. For MongoDB database, please install pymongo using `$ pip install pymongo`.